JamesOwers/ACME/README.md

 	* split_note: 2502
 	* join_notes: 2501

-You will find the generated data within the zipped directory `acme` with subdirectories
+You will find the generated data within the zipped directory `acme` with subdirectories:

 	* `clean` - contains the extracted clean excerpts
 	* `altered` - contains the excerpts altered by the degradations described in `metadata.csv`

 `metadata.csv` describes:

 	* (the id number for) the type of degradation used for the alteration
 	* the path for the altered and clean files
 	* which split (train, valid, test) the file should be used in